durja25/CTFs/CHTB/AlienPhish.md

 # AlienPhish

 ## Finding what to look for:
-The first thing that comes to mind then when you saw the [pptx](https://en.wikipedia.org/wiki/Office_Open_XML_file_formats) format is that its basically a zip file with bunch of stuff in there
+The first thing that comes to mind then when you saw the .pptx format is that its basically a zip file with bunch of stuff in there

 We can unzip it. with that done now i had much more files to work with.